Inist-CNRS/ghostscript-js/README.md

 # ghostscript-js

-Just a nodeJS addons for ghostscript
+Just a NodeJS addons for ghostscript

 ## Requirements
 This version has been tested only on Ubuntu 16.04